 What truck loan types can be used?

 The key to claiming the tax deductions of temporary full expensing is financing your truck with the appropriate loan type.
 That means a loan where the asset being purchased can be depreciated.
-Chattel Mortgage is considered the most appropriate commercial truck loan type for this purpose.
+Chattel Mortgage for truck & trailer loans is considered the most appropriate commercial truck loan type for this purpose.

 Rather than the repayments being tax-deductible, with Chattel Mortgage the main tax deduction is realised through depreciation when the income tax return/annual business accounts are prepared.